trebaud/pickmoji/README.md

 # Pickmoji

-> Search and pick emojis from the command-line.
+> Search and pick emojis from the comfort of your terminal.

+Simple command-line tool to search and copy emojis to your clipboard built with React [Ink](https://github.com/vadimdemedes/ink).

 ## Install